Prevent losses by using field inspection software for GIS asset management

 It is unsurprising, then, that 90% of global infrastructure projects are either delayed or over-budget and that the estimated labor costs of non-optimal activities to the construction industry in 2018 were $177 billion.

 Cloud-connected platforms with digital SOPs have all your teams working from the same data, synced and connected in real time.
-This forms the backbone of intelligent automation, where everyone who needs to be in the loop is never left out.
+Real-time data collection forms the backbone of intelligent automation, ensuring that everyone essential remains in the loop.

 With all your inspection and maintenance data in one place, you get higher-level insights to understand and predict longer-term equipment life cycles, making better data-driven decisions about the timing of new asset purchases.